Frequently Asked Questions

 Precise judging criteria are still under consideration but will include such descriptors as: imaginative visualization; innovative design; credible science; plausibly workable solutions; environmentally safe; commercial potential; and understandable to the interested public.

 The broad topic is Space-Based Solar Power (SBSP); the targeted sub-category is Solar Power Satellites (SPS).
 The Competition managers will accept proposals that address either (or all) of three segments: Space Segment, Earth Segment and Other.
 Permissible approaches to be undertaken by teams can include technical, economic, regulatory, social and other perspectives.
-Visualization of complete functional systems with an interdisciplinary focus will also be considered.
+Visualization of complete functional systems with a cross-disciplinary focus will also be considered.

 The Advisory Panel has developed a tentative list of SBSP/SPS topics that may be suitable for visualization (others may be proposed):